Loss of Consortium

 • Love

 The injured person’s family members may no longer be able to have the same closeness with the victim when the person is harmed or dies.
-Loss of consortium acknowledges these losses and gives surviving family members the legal right to compensate the person or organization that caused harm.
+A loss of consortium claim allows the spouse to seek compensation from the at-fault party for these intangible losses.

 Loss of consortium is referred to as the absence of support, aid, affection, society, protection, marital intimacy, or fertility.
 A close relative of a victim who’s been hurt and is seeking a personal injury claim to obtain damages from the party at fault may also file a loss of consortium claim.
 Each state has its own unique definition of loss of consortium.

-• Incurring income losses while caring for the victim.
+• Lost wages incurred while caring for the injured spouse

-The amount granted for pain and suffering, loss of consortium, and comparable compensatory damages have historically been subject to restrictions, or “caps,” set by the legislature.
-The Georgia Supreme Court, however, overturned these restrictions in 2010, declaring that they “violate the right to a jury trial.”
+The amount granted for pain and suffering, loss of consortium, and comparable compensatory damages has historically been subject to “legislative caps”.
+However, the Atlanta Oculoplastic Surgery v.
+Nestlehutt’s decision by the Georgia Supreme Court in 2010 ruled these caps unconstitutional, restoring a jury’s ability to determine fair compensation.

 Image Of A Funeral

-Who Can Claim Loss of Consortium in Georgia?
+Who Can File a Loss of Consortium Claim in Georgia?

 What does the loss of consortium include if the claimant is the victim’s child?
 Loss of parental love, concern, affection, and spiritual support is meant by this (negligent injury).
 Even if everybody might agree that this benefits a child’s emotional development, parental loss of consortium is nonetheless a recognized legal term in Atlanta.